Microscopy Today Micrograph Awards Competition

 - Open micrograph category: unpublished static/still images acquired by any microscopist.

-- Video micrograph category: movie/streaming data clips up to 60 seconds in length, acquired directly with a microscope or generated as a video reconstruction from microscopy data.
-Confocal light microscopy image stacks that create 3-D images may be submitted as still or as an animated sequence exhibiting 3-D characteristics.
+- Video micrograph category: movie/streaming data clips up to 15 seconds in length, or up to 60 seconds in length with the proviso that only 10-15 seconds will be used, acquired directly with a microscope or generated as a video reconstruction from microscopy data.
+Confocal light microscopy image stacks that create 3-D images may be submitted as a still or as an animated sequence exhibiting 3-D characteristics.

-The micrograph submission site will be open January 1 to February 21, 2019.
 A panel of judges will identify a number of finalists in each category and also select the first ($500), second ($300), and third ($100) prizes in each category.
 Members of the microscopy community will have the opportunity to vote for the "people's choice award."
-All micrograph awards will be presented at the annual M&M meeting.

 Rules and Eligibility